CompellingNarr/NRT_RSS_Stream/README-project-creation.md

   git clone github.com:RobertBWeidlich/NRT_RSS_Stream.git
 ```

-Note: try one of the above; if you can not push to remote git repo, try the other
+Note: try one of the above; if you can not push to remote git repo,

-todo - fix the redundant sections 5.
+try the other

-6. NetBeans 8.1
+##6.
+NetBeans 8.1

   Using the Linux command line: